 Stop being a jerk.

-Uh, you know, I I use uh AI tools so you don't have to, so you can see if they work.
+then it answered my question so um so i tried again You know, I use AI tools so you don't have to, so you can see if they work.

-So apparently the best of the apps that turn uh things into video is Sora 2 Pro, which I have.
+So apparently the best of the apps that turn things into video is Sora 2 Pro, which I have.

 So I tried it once, and I thought maybe I don't know how to use this thing right because I wasn't getting a good result.